George A. Bekey

-George A. Bekey is an American roboticist and the Professor Emeritus of Computer Science, Electrical Engineering and Biomedical Engineering at the University of Southern California.
+George A. Bekey (19 June 1928 – 17 October 2024) was an American roboticist and the professor of Computer Science, Electrical Engineering and Biomedical Engineering at the University of Southern California.

+Life and career

+Bekey was born in Bratislava on 19 June 1928, before immigrating at the beginning of World War II to Bolivia before moving to the United States five years later at the age of 17 in 1945.

 In 1989, Bekey became a member of the National Academy of Engineering for pioneering work in computer sciences contributing to biomedical engineering, man-machine systems, and robotics.
-He is also a Fellow of various professional societies.
+He was also a Fellow of various professional societies.